Institute of Development Policy

 Taxis in Antwerp

 Taxis are allowed to transport up to four passengers, while taxi buses can accommodate eight for the same price.
-Those with an official permit have an illuminated sign on the roof and a red licence plate.
+Those with an official permit have an illuminated sign on the roof and a license plate starting with a 'T'.
 Tariffs are determined by the city authorities and should always be shown on the meter.
 At the end of a journey, the driver must print out a ticket bearing the company’s name and telephone number for queries or complaints.
 Taxis are expensive to move around!

 Cycling in Antwerp